dark epic fantasy with battles between dragons and demons Author David Burrows

 Copyright © Fantasy Author David Burrows All rights reserved.

-Home Books Reviews BIO Blog
+Home My Story My Books Reviews findbooks My Bio My Blog

 Kaplyn’s mind is in turmoil.
 His dreams are haunted by dragons and yet dragons are a myth.
 Terror stalks his nightmares whilst fear plagues his waking life.
 He stumbles on an enemy army concealed in a forest on Thrace’s border and in terror flees.
 Yet, upon reaching the sanctuary of Thrace no one believes him, and he and his companions are thrown into the dungeons as spies.
 One-time allies, Thrace and Allund now seem on the precipice of war.
 A war that strikingly has all the hallmarks of Trosgarth, the ancient enemy.